LincolnFirks/BLE-Patient-Tracker-App/README.md

 ## Design

-BLE (Bluetooth Low Energy) beacons send advertisements to recievers, which update the database.
+BLE (Bluetooth Low Energy) beacons send advertisements to recievers.
+The recievers then send the updates to the controller web application, which updates the database.
 The Web Application is created with [Meteor](https://www.meteor.com), a full stack JavaScript framework with built a built in MongoDB database and real-time updates.

 The recievers can be any computer with BLE and networking capabilities (in my case, raspberry pi 4s).
 These recievers are placed around a healthcare clinic and update the database remotely.